 We live in an age of growth hacking and rock star startups taking the world by storm.
 As a result, many of us focus on new customer/user acquisition, even though it can cost 7x more than customer retention.

 While there’s nothing wrong with working hard to grow your customer base, it’s important to remember the value behind customer retention and brand loyalty.
-Internal research from social analytics platform SumAll shows:
+Research from Smile.io published in 2019 shows that the top 10% of customers spend 3x per order than the normal customer base, and the top 1% spend 5x per order.

 Brand loyalty is one of the most difficult assets for a business to attain.
 Or, at least it was.
 We used to have to rely on customers having a great experience with our product/service, or with our employees.
 Now, we can give them a great experience, but most businesses still haven’t figured out how to do it.